Ask A Doctor: Yeast

 Q: Can I take the oral medication if pregnant or breastfeeding?

 Still have questions?
-You can always message your doctor from your Wisp account!
-You can also learn more about yeast infection symptoms on our Learn page.
+You can always message your licensed medical provider from your Wisp account!
+You can also learn more about yeast infection symptoms on our blog.
 Stay curious!

 Diflucan, Generic Fluconazole (Yeast Antifungals)